 - 3.117 The level and distribution of growth is informed by a robust evidence base and engagement exercise that incorporates the results of informal and formal consultations on the Local Plan.
-The proposed level of housing growth is a matter that has been carefully considered through a wide ranging evidence base including the Housing and Economic Development Needs Assessment (HEDNA), (which builds on the Strategic Housing Market Assessment (SHLAA)), the Strategic Housing Land Availability Assessment (SHLAA), and the Sustainability Appraisal (SA).
+The proposed level of housing growth is a matter that has been carefully considered through a wide ranging evidence base including the Housing and Economic Development Needs Assessment (HEDNA)18, (which builds on the Strategic Housing Market Assessment (SHMA)19), the Strategic Housing Land Availability Assessment (SHLAA)20, and the Sustainability Appraisal (SA)21.
 The scenarios considered in the context of a landscape-led approach were: - 1.
 Low growth: the minimum number of homes needed to maintain the size of the current population; - 2.
-Medium growth: the number of homes to reflect the historic delivery rate in the area now covered by the South Downs National Park, for the period 2004-2014; - 3.
-Medium growth + 60%: the number of homes to reflect the Winchester, East Hampshire and Lewes Joint Core Strategies, and a 60% uplift on historic delivery for settlements outside the Joint Core Strategy areas; and - High growth: projects forward population growth for the period 2013-20133 based on five year trends, as set out in the SHMA - this scenario fully meets the objectively assessed housing need (OAN) identified in the SHMA. - 3.118 For each of these scenarios, two high-level development strategies were initially considered: dispersed development, where development would be spread across a wide range of settlements, and a concentrated strategy, where housing growth would be restricted to the five key settlements of Petersfield, Lewes, Midhurst, Liss and Petworth. - 3.119 Some scenarios were, at an early stage, considered not to be reasonable alternatives.
+Medium growth: the number of homes to reflect the historic delivery rate in the area now covered by the South Downs National Park, for the period 2004 2014; - 3.
+Medium growth + 60%: the number of homes to reflect the Winchester, East Hampshire and Lewes Joint Core Strategies, and a 60% uplift on historic delivery for settlements outside the Joint Core Strategy areas; and - 4.
+High growth: projects forward population growth for the period 2013 2033 based on five year trends, as set out in the SHMA this scenario fully meets the objectively assessed housing need (OAN) identified in the HEDNA. - 3.118 For each of these scenarios, two high-level development strategies were initially considered: dispersed development, where development would be spread across a wide range of settlements, and a concentrated strategy, where - 18 Housing and Economic Development Needs Assessment (G.L.
+Hearn, 2017) - 19 Strategic Housing Market Assessment (G.L.
+Hearn, 2015) - 20 South Downs Strategic Housing Land Availability Assessment (South Downs National Park Authority, 2016) - 21 South Downs Local Plan Sustainability Appraisal (AECOM, 2014, 2015 and 2017)

+- housing growth would be restricted to the five key settlements of Petersfield, Lewes, Midhurst, Liss and Petworth. - 3.119 Some scenarios were, at an early stage, considered not to be reasonable alternatives.
 Low growth would have resulted in little growth occurring anywhere but the five large settlements, which would fail to meet social and economic sustainability objectives.
 For higher growth scenarios, a concentrated strategy would lead to such high levels of development in the larger settlements that negative landscape impacts would be inevitable. - 3.120 Of the remaining options tested through the SA, it was determined that a 'dispersed medium' development strategy would do most to promote the vitality of a wide range of settlements in the National Park and support the rural economy, whilst protecting and enhancing the special qualities of the National Park.
-The SA also identified the sustainability benefits of encouraging development in a range of small settlements to support local services, rather than limiting growth only to locations with public transport opportunities.
+The SA also identified the sustainability benefits of encouraging development in a range of small settlements to support local services, rather than limiting growth only to locations with public transport opportunities. - 3.121 A dispersed medium development strategy also reflects the outcome of public consultation.
+There has been strong community support for addressing local housing need within many settlements across the National Park.
+Equally, there was little appetite within the large settlements for high levels of growth over the period of the Local Plan, given their landscape setting.